Benjamin R. Dierker, JD, MPA

 Executive Director, Director of Public Policy

-Benjamin is a graduate of Texas A&M University, where he earned a Bachelor of Arts in Economics and a Master of Public Administration at the Bush School of Government and Public Service.
+Benjamin is a graduate of Texas A&M University, where he earned a Bachelor of Arts in Economics and a Master of Public Administration from the Bush School of Government and Public Service.
 He then earned his Juris Doctor from the Antonin Scalia Law School at George Mason University.
 Benjamin is a member of the District of Columbia Bar and the South Carolina Bar.

 Fun Fact: